 Ambassador Economou expressed his full confidence in the OPCW and Cyprus’ commitment in supporting the implementation of the Chemical Weapons Convention.
 He stated: “The ChemTech Centre will be a valuable resource for the OPCW and its Member States, both by ensuring that the organisation remains relevant and fit for purpose and by providing several collective benefits, including training and capacity-building assistance.”

-So far, twenty-nine States Parties and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.
+So far, twenty-nine Member States and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.